BasilTas/collectiveaccess-docker-starter-kit/media-symlink.md

 - correct backend access
 - correct thumbnail and viewer behaviour

-This symlink mirrors the recommended CA deployment pattern used on IIS, Linux, and macOS.
+This symlink mirrors the recommended CA deployment pattern used on Linux, macOS, and Windows (via Docker).

 ---